SickChill/SickChill.Wiki/Settings-explained.md

 #### Updates

 `Check software updates`
-Lets SickRage check if there are new updates on startup, and at a specific time interval.
-It updates are available you will see a notification on top of your SickRage page.
+Lets Sick-Rage check if there are new updates on startup, and at a specific time interval.
+It updates are available you will see a notification on top of your Sick-Rage page.
 There you can update and check what changes where made.
 `Automatically update`
 Automatically approves updates and installs them.
 `Check the server every*`
 Lets you set the time interval for update checks.
 Once a day is advised to make sure you get the latest bug-fixes.
 `Notify on software update`
-Let SickRage sent a notification for the update to all notifiers that you have configured/enabled.
+Let Sick-Rage sent a notification for the update to all notifiers that you have configured/enabled.

 #### User Interface (Options for visual appearance.)